 John Muir (1838-1914) was a Scottish-born writer, farmer, explorer, and advocate for the preservation of the natural wilderness in North America.
 He published hundreds of articles and approximately a dozen books, and was considered a subject matter expert about nature and wildlife throughout his adult life.
 Among the places where he traveled and chronicled in his writings was the Alexander Archipelago, a network of more than a thousand islands.
 In recent years, some of his writing sparked controversy due to racial stereotyping, according to The New York Times, though his views evolved later in his life.

-The Alexander Archipelago just would not be the same without reading John Muir’s Travels in Alaska, which you can find through www.gutenberg.org.
-Extremely cool photos are featured in that e-book too.
-For more information about the Alexander Archiplelago, visit the Alexander Archipelago page of www.britannica.com.
+The Alexander Archipelago would not be the same without reading John Muir’s Travels in Alaska, which you can find for free through gutenberg.org.
+Fantastic photos are featured in that e-book too.
+The Sierra Club published an excerpt online here: https://vault.sierraclub.org/john_muir_exhibit/writings/travels_in_alaska/chapter_2.aspx.

 Today, it is perhaps best known as the home of the Archipelago wolf, which was once a candidate for endangered species protection.
 Read about this wolf breed here: https://www.biologicaldiversity.org/species/mammals/Alexander_Archipelago_wolf/index.html.